Northwest International League: History

-In 1919, the Pacific Coast International League, which was formerly the Northwestern League, changed its name to become the "Northwest International League" for the 1919 season, before reverting back to the Pacific Coast International League name for the 1920 season.
+In 1919, the Pacific Coast International League, which was formerly the Northwestern League, changed its name to become the "Northwest International League" for the 1919 season, before reverting to the Pacific Coast International League name for the 1920 season.
 J. M. Osmond served as president of the 1919 Northwest International League.

 Beginning play on April 23, 1919, the Northwest International League consisted of two Washington–based teams and two Canada–based teams.
 The Seattle Giants, Tacoma Tigers, Vancouver Beavers and Victoria Tyrees were the league members.

 On June 5, 1919, the Tacoma Tigers franchise folded, leaving the league with three remaining teams.
 On June 8, 1919, the league disbanded.
-The Vancouver Beavers finished in 1st place with a 20-14 record, ending the season 1.0 game ahead of 2nd place Seattle (16–12) and 2.0 games ahead of 3rd place Victoria (14–12).
+The Vancouver Beavers finished in 1st place with a 20–14 record, ending the season 1.0 game ahead of 2nd place Seattle (16–12) and 2.0 games ahead of 3rd place Victoria (14–12).
 The Tacoma Tigers finished in last place with a 5–17 record.

 The Pacific Coast International league reformed for the 1920 season.